BoredomCrusher/ElectricSheep-Bot/README.md

 Possible additions:

 1.)
+Post Unix timestamp of local time on a specific day when prompted.

+2.)
 If I wake up and decide I hate my GPU:

   • Use bot to mine Bitcoin until my computer is set on fire.